 - Raise the head of your bed six to eight inches with wood blocks or some other sturdy objects.
 Propping your head up with pillows usually won't give you the relief you need.

-If these diet and lifestyle tips don't help, or you need additional relief, over-the-counter antacids and acid-reducing or blocking medicine may help control your heartburn symptoms.
-Talk to your doctor to learn more about over-the-counter or prescription medicine to treat your symptoms.
+If these diet and lifestyle tips don't help, or you need additional relief, over-the-counter antacids and acid-reducing or blocking medication may help control your heartburn symptoms.
+Talk to your doctor to learn more about over-the-counter or prescription medication to treat your symptoms.
 Surgery may be needed in some cases.

 Hiatus hernia symptoms can be troubling, but most people feel better after they adjust their diet and lifestyle.